VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 <img width="696" alt="image" src="https://user-images.githubusercontent.com/50073731/235358025-7267f8c6-918e-44e9-b767-90dbd9afd8da.png">
 </p>

-The shellcode can then be copied into the High-Level-Dropper poc by replacing the placeholder at the unsigned char, and the poc can be compiled as an x64 release.
+The shellcode can then be copied into the Win32-Dropper poc by replacing the placeholder at the unsigned char, and the poc can be compiled as an x64 release.
 <p align="center">
 <img width="479" alt="image" src="https://user-images.githubusercontent.com/50073731/235414557-d236582b-5bab-4754-bd12-5f7817660c3a.png">
 </p>